 Table 1 – Physical document sizes.

 The NSA Description Document [OGF NSI-ND] is a relatively small XML document with an estimated upper limit of 5 Kbytes in size, and a compressed size of 2 Kbytes.
-The larger of the two documents is the NML Topology Document [OGF NSI-NML], which is directly dependent on the number of logical ports being modeled within a etwork.
-In Table 1 a fully specified NSI Topology Document was defined using the XML representation for a etwork of 1,000 bidirectional ports using PortGroup summarization.
+The larger of the two documents is the NML Topology Document [OGF NSI-NML], which is directly dependent on the number of logical ports being modeled within a Network.
+In Table 1 a fully specified NSI Topology Document was defined using the XML representation for a Network of 1,000 bidirectional ports using PortGroup summarization.
 This reference model assumed 30% E-NNI (inter-domain) and 70% UNI (client) ports.
 When all 1,000 ports were modeled it resulted in an uncompressed document size of 1.5 Mbytes and a compressed size of 85 Kbytes.
 If only the E-NNI ports were modeled for path computation, then the document size was reduced to 450 Kbytes uncompressed and 26 Kbytes compressed.
 Reducing the information model will have impact on advanced path finding (i.e. adaptation) and is open for further study.

 To further reduce document sizes an alternative representation such as JSON could be used to remove the verbosity of the current XML definitions.

-It should be noted that the driving reasons for document sizes is the NSI Topology Documents associated with uPA within the network.
-Aggregator NSA only generate NSA Description Documents, while RA generate no documents.
+It should be noted that NSI Topology Documents represent the bulk of document data held within the GDS.
+The volume of this data is directly related to the number of Networks advertised by uPAs, and the number of ports publically visible within these networks.
+Aggregator NSAs only generate NSA Description Documents, while RA generate no documents.